Data Science for Utilities

 The Energy industry holds multiple predictive analytics and data science opportunities.
 One large utility hired a management consulting firm to study their data process.
 The management consultants identified over $300 Million of value by utilizing the data this utility had already collected over many years.
-With the rise of the Internet of Things (IoT) and data collection technologies becoming more accessible, utility companies have a wealth of data to mine.
+With the rise of the Internet of Things (IoT) and data collection technologies becoming more accessible, utility companies have a wealth of data to mine in attacking data science for utilities opportunities.
 Companies can use predictive analysis and optimization algorithms on these data sets to apply data-driven guidance and decision making to improve efficiency and quality, and reduce costs.

 Utilities can run Proof of Concept (PoC) projects to prove value and garner larger investment before spending multiple millions of dollars on a full blown analytics infrastructure.
 Many companies turn to an expert analytics consulting firm like Mosaic to assist in defining a specific use case, developing a PoC plan and executing on that plan.
 We work collaboratively with the utility to understand the landscape and bring maximum value.
 Documents generated from a PoC typically include narrative sections, explaining best practices and processes for various issues, lists of guidelines, checklists for important items to consider each time working on a model, and other instructive elements identified through discussions concerning analytical and business needs.

-Mosaic, a leading big data consulting firm, has had the pleasure of working with two of North America’s largest utilities.
-Our data scientists have identified two PoC use cases that are frequently overlooked by most of the big players in the Energy market: Maintenance and Customer Voice Analysis.
+Mosaic, a leading machine learning consulting firm, has had the pleasure of working with numerous members of North America’s largest utilities.
+Our data scientists have identified two PoC use cases that are frequently overlooked by most of the big players in the Energy market when it comes to data science for utilities: Maintenance and Customer Voice Analysis.

 Current maintenance paradigms fall into two primary categories: